fingerguns83/RummyPlusPlus/README.md

 # RummyPlusPlus

-An unofficial recreation of the Five Crowns® card game built using tape and popsicle sticks (RatchetPHP and jQuery) for my mother.
+An unofficial recreation of the Five Crowns® card game built using tape and popsicle sticks (RatchetPHP, jQuery, and TailwindCSS) for my mother.

 Current progress can be viewed at https://beta.rummyplusplus.com